linuxgurugamer/ToolbarControl/GameData/001_ToolbarControl/TC_README.md

 			string largeToolbarIconActive, string largeToolbarIconInactive, string smallToolbarIconActive, string smallToolbarIconInactive, string toolTip = "")

+If you need to use Left and Right clicks (seperate from the onTrue and onFalse), the following is available.
+Not that if you have an onTrue/onFalse specified along with an onLeftClick, both will be called:

+public void AddLeftRightClickCallbacks(TC_ClickHandler onLeftClick, TC_ClickHandler onRightClick)

 If you have the toolbar selectable in a settings page, you an ensure that any time the user changes the setting the toolbar will change immediately by adding the following (example from FlightPlanner):

 	private void OnGUI()
 	{
+		if (toolbarControl != null)
 				toolbarControl.UseBlizzy(HighLogic.CurrentGame.Parameters.CustomParams<FP>().useBlizzy);
 	}